Make it compliant, trusted, and growth-ready! One Person Company Registration in just a few clicks.

 Because they both have one individual owning the business, sole proprietorships and one-person companies may appear to be quite similar, but there are several key distinctions between the two.

 The nature of their respective responsibilities is the primary distinction between the two.
 An OPC has its own assets and liabilities since it is a distinct legal entity from its promoter.
-The promoter is not held personally responsible for paying off the company's debts.
+The promoter is not held personally responsible for paying off the company’s debts.
+However, sole proprietorships and their owners are the same individuals.
+Therefore, in the event that the business’s liabilities are not fulfilled, the law permits the attachment and sale of the promoter’s personal assets.

 The member grants a distinct legal entity status to the OPC.
 The OPC is a distinct legal body that provides protection to the only person who incorporated it.
 The member is not held personally responsible for the company’s failure; instead, their culpability is restricted to their shares.
 Therefore, rather than the member or director, the OPC may be sued by the creditors.